tom-draper/repo-stats/README.md

 This builds the executable in `/target/release`.

-Adding a path to this .exe as an environment variable will allow it to be run from within any directory.
+Setting the path to `repo-stats.exe` as an environment variable will allow it to be run in the terminal from within any directory.

 ## Usage